Configure access for local Windows users | Teleport

 -

-Export the Teleport user certificate authority by running the following command using your Teleport cluster address:curl.exe -fo teleport.cer https://teleport.example.com/webapi/auth/export?type=windows
+Export the Teleport user certificate authority by running the following command, assigning teleport.example.com to your Teleport cluster address:curl.exe -fo teleport.cer https://teleport.example.com/webapi/auth/export?type=windows

+If you are using Teleport's support for HSM-backed keys, then your Teleport cluster has multiple user CAs (one for each Auth Service instance).
+You can download a bundle containing all CAs by appending

 -